Keeping children occupied can be tricky.

 10. …or visit the BFI Imax to watch big-buck blockbusters in 3D.

-11. Try scare the scary people at The London Dungeons.
+11. Try to scare the scary people at The London Dungeons.
 Winner doesn’t have to stay the night.

 12. Take a train ride through London’s Hidden Mail Rail tunnels.